 One funny story is that of a goose that managed to escape being slaughtered, despite thousands of his peers suffering that fate.
 He was named Old Tom and lived to the grand old age of 38 after being looked after by the stallholders and regulars!

-The nearest tube station is Monument or Bank and I suggest you add in a visit to the next on your list while you’re in the area since it’s right around the corner.
+I suggest you add in a visit to the next beautiful London spot on this list while you’re in the area since it’s right around the corner!

 You can have a bite to eat of a drink at the food establishments in the Sky Garden – we didn’t have time to do this on our visit though.

-There is so much Royal beauty in London that I had to include one of the palaces in this list.
-Kensington Palace is home to William and Kate at the moment, as well as some other Royals.
+There is so much Royal beauty in London that I had to include one of the many London Royal palaces in this list.
+Kensington Palace is home to Prince William and Kate at the moment, as well as some other Royals.